 The test case is the first and foremost action in any software test cycle and is very significant for any software testing project.
-In case if anything goes imperfect at this phase, the impact gets multiplied in the complete software test procedure.
+In case anything goes imperfect at this phase, the impact gets multiplied in the complete software test procedure.
 This can be easily evaded if the QA engineers and testers use proper tips and procedures while crafting the test case template.
-But first, let us take a quick overview of what exactly is the Test Case?
+But first, let us take a quick overview of what exactly is the Test Case.

-It is a significant document which has a series of steps and conditions that are executed on the software app to confirm the expected performance and functionality of the feature.
+It is a significant document that has a series of steps and conditions that are executed on the software app to confirm the expected performance and functionality of the feature.
 Test Case mainly determines if a software app or one of its features is functioning as formerly planned and required.
-After test scripts, the test case is the most significant and the second most descriptive means of documenting tests work.
+After test scripts, the test case is the most significant and the second most descriptive means of documenting test work.

 Test cases help direct the enthusiastic software tester through a series of steps to corroborate whether an app is free of bugs, and functions as needed by the end-user.
 Knowing how to write effective test cases necessitates attention to detail, basic writing skills, and a great understanding of the AUT (application under test).

 Normally, test cases for a specified module or component of an app are gathered into a test suite.
 More frequently than not, a testing session will count several test cases as there will generally be more than one particular scenario to be tested.
-The majority of the companies are utilizing test case management tools like JIRA, HP QC (HP Quality Center), etc., and some of the organizations are still using excel sheets for writing test cases.
+The majority of the companies are utilizing test case management tools like JIRA, HP QC (HP Quality Center), etc., and some of organizations are still using Excel sheets for writing test cases.

 It depends from organization to organization.
 Assuming that a dedicated group or team contains testers and developers then it might be somewhat like a collaborative effort.